HariGanessh12/Product_Recommendation_System/README.md

-# ProductHub - AI-Powered Product Recommendation System
+# AI-Powered Product Recommendation System

 ProductHub is a full-stack e-commerce recommendation platform that helps buyers discover relevant products, enables sellers to manage listings and analytics, and gives admins visibility into platform activity.
 It combines semantic recommendations, collaborative filtering, and behavior tracking to deliver a more personalized shopping experience.